-If you owe money on a previous balance with us when you request new service, you'll need to pay that balance plus a deposit before you can get service.
+If you owe money on a previous balance with us when you request new service, you'll need to pay that balance plus you may be required to pay a deposit before you can get service.
 If a deposit is requested, it will be based on two months of your average bills.

 If I have to pay a deposit, will I receive interest on it?